Creating Inclusivity and Safe Spaces in your Fitness Club

 We’re All Students

-Ensuring that every associate is inspired to uphold and commit to diversity and inclusion can mean that each receives training such as Diversity and Inclusion and Bias Awareness Training regularly.
+Ensuring that every associate is inspired to uphold and commit to diversity and inclusion can mean that each receives training such as Diversity, Equity and Inclusion and Bias Awareness Training regularly.
 Keeping everyone informed of relevant and up-to-date information on current definitions and resources can help everyone stay involved and inspired in the movement towards real change.
 Consider hosting a Lunch and Learn with your team to encourage corporate learning and growth.
 When you make the conversation about inclusivity a primary part of your business, it will flow into better peer-interactions and create a healthy and welcoming workplace.

 Show.
 Don’t Just Tell

 Ensure your marketing materials include images that reflect the people you want to see in your space.
 It’s your job to let your members and potential members know what you are here to help them, and the best place to tell them is in your marketing material and on social media.
 These channels will influence brand perception.
 Let your members see themselves in your stories!

 There are many other strategies beyond the ones we have mentioned in this blog, so don’t stop here.
 But remember that a sense of belonging for everyone requires empathetic leadership, ongoing commitment, and an ability to create connection, and cultivate trust so that others feel safe to share openly.
 It can be overwhelming so start with one thing and make it work for you, then add another thing when you can do more.
 Take the next step and celebrate along the way.